Golf & Euchre Club LLC

 January 28.
 The week long sporting and cultural extravaganza, incorporating two sanctioned World Series events, will commence on Monday, May 18.

-Best estimates for WSofG XXXII is for around 16 starters with the following venues now booked - Gosford (Monday), Wyong (Tuesday), Toukley (Thursday) and Shelly Beach (Friday).
+The club is anticipating around 16 starters for WSofG XXXII with the following venues now booked - Gosford (Monday), Wyong (Tuesday), Toukley (Thursday) and Shelly Beach (Friday).

 Prospective Costa Plenti Estate residents are required to send their $200 accommodation deposit, half of which is non-refundable, to President Love's Cayman Island account by Friday, February 7 (details provided in group email January 26).
 The cost of a bed on the estate is expected to be $400 with the balance, once confirmed, payable early May.